letmebefree/zonetradingmanual/EA Parameters/shared.md

 ## **Minimum time frame to calculate:**

 This determines the lowest time frame for which zones will be calculated.
 It is beneficial to avoid calculating zones for very small time frames \(M15 or less\) as this can degrade the EA performance significantly.
-Setting of these values should be used in conjunction with “Candles to look back for zones” to optimise performance for the time frame that zones are required.
+The setting of these values should be used in conjunction with “Candles to look back for zones” to optimise performance for the time frame that zones are required.
 As a general principle, when zones from a given time frame are not required for a strategy, it is better not to calculate them, therefore helping performance.

 ## **Candles to look back for zones \(0=all\):**